 Note that the Schmidt decomposition cannot, in general, be extended if there are more factors than two.
-Note also that the Schmidt decomposition needs not be unique 29; in particular, if some of the Schmidt coefficients σ_i are equal.
-For the sake of an example of nonuniqueness of the For additional information see page 109, Sect.
-2.5 in
+Note also that the Schmidt decomposition needs not be unique;39 in particular, if some of the Schmidt coefficients σ_i are equal.
+For the sake of an example of nonuniqueness of the Schmidt decomposition, take, for instance, the representation of the Bell state with the two bases as follows: